taranjeet/taranjeet.github.io/about.md

     </span>
 </div>

-* Working as a Senior Product Manager at [Khatabook](https://techcrunch.com/2021/08/23/indias-khatabook-raises-100-million-for-its-bookkeeping-platform-for-merchants/) (YC & Sequoia backed, valued at $600 million).
+* Working as a Senior Product Manager at [Khatabook](https://techcrunch.com/2021/08/23/indias-khatabook-raises-100-million-for-its-bookkeeping-platform-for-merchants/).
 * Hired as the first growth engineer at Khatabook.
 Transitioned into Product Management by acquiring the fundamentals at [Reforge 2020](https://www.reforge.com/).

 <div>